 Other documents as requested, dependent on the nature of shipment

-You may visit the Thai Customs website to understand the specific documents required upon collection of goods to avoid the unnecessary inconvenience of withheld or returned goods.
+You may visit the Thai Customs website to understand the specific documents required upon collection of goods to avoid the unnecessary inconvenience of getting your packages withheld or returned goods.

 Adhering to Thailand’s import regulations will help smoothen the shipping and customs clearance process.
-In addition, choosing a reliable logistics partner for the streamlined delivery of your goods makes the experience better.
+In addition, choosing a reliable logistics partner for the streamlined delivery of your goods and helping out with customs clearance makes the experience better.

 Our time-sensitive express shipping allows your package to arrive at a convenient time specified by the sender.